Neuro Gum Review: Ingredients, Nutrition Facts, and Our Honest Verdict

 There's no sucralose.
 No gum texture to deal with.
 And because the pouch sits between your lip and gum, the sublingual absorption is more consistent than chewing, which depends on how long and how vigorously you chew.

 Roon isn't trying to replace your morning coffee.
-It's built for the specific problem this neuro gum review highlights: sustained, smooth cognitive performance that lasts through a full work session without re-dosing, without tolerance creep, and without the crash.
+It's built for the specific problem this neuro gum review highlights, and if you want to understand why pouches beat gum for sustained cognitive performance, that case is laid out in full detail.

 You can check it out at takeroon.com.